Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

-On the download page, users can now find a number of ISO files, both in 64 bit and 32 bit architecture, as well as in different languages.
-Also, Microsoft released a serial number that will work with this customer preview of Windows 8.1
+On the download page, users can now find a number of ISO files, both in 64-bit and 32-bit architecture, as well as in different languages.
+Just get ready for a quick DVD/USB setup!

-Microsoft also announced that Windows 8.1 is incompatible with some devices that have Intel’s Atom processors.
+Microsoft revealed that Windows 8.1 is incompatible with some devices that have Intel’s Atom processors.
 Here’s what they said:

 Important: Windows 8.1 Preview isn’t currently supported on some tablets and PCs with newer 32-bit Atom processors

-Here is a list of devices that will not run Windows 8.1 for the moment:
+Here is a list of devices that cannot run Windows 8.1 for the moment:

 - Lenovo ThinkPad Tablet 2